 - Porting a V0LT program to an operating system or platform it isn't currently supported on, and selling your ported copy.

 - Selling a modified version of a V0LT program on your website that adds functionality.

 - Creating a website, and telling users that if the V0LT server is down for some reason, they can download V0LT software through your service for a fee, in case they need it immediately and can't wait for the main site to be back up.

 - Couldn't people just steal your code, since it's all open?

 - Absolutely.
+In fact, the right to study, change, adapt, and improve upon software is one of the main reasons I release my software as free and open source.
 However, by accessing or using open souce programs from V0LT, the user/developer agrees to follow the GNU General Public License v3.
 This license is very relaxed, but doesn't allow for original or modified versions of the software to be distributed as closed source.
 In other words, if someone wanted to steal an open source V0LT program, they'd still be legally required to distributed the source code along with it, making it very clear that they didn't write it.

 - I'm interested in writing free software.
 Would you be willing to help me get started?